JohanJSijtsma/Crossword-Puzzle-Generator/README.md

 ## Data Structure

-To me it seemed that looking for possible words that fit from a linear list, would not be the most efficient way of doing it.
-Instead I took inspiration from [This paper](https://dl.acm.org/doi/10.1145/42411.42420) about storing words for a scrabble computer.
+I took inspiration from [This paper](https://dl.acm.org/doi/10.1145/42411.42420) about storing words for a scrabble computer.
-Appel and Jacobson store words in a tree like structure they call a Trie, where every letter of the word corresponds to an edge in the Trie.
+Appel and Jacobson store words in a tree like structure they call a Trie, where every letter of the word corresponds to an edge in the Trie, and the node specifies if a word can end.
-In this script I store the letters in the node instead.
+You can then travel down the tree to find words that could be valid plays.

+The Node in this script both stores the letter and whether the word can end at that letter.
-Additionally, I wanted to be able to look for a word starting from any letter in that word.
+However, I wanted to be able to look for a word starting from any letter in that word.
-For example, to find words that fit on the 'O' from lot, we don't have to look for every word that has an 'O' in it.
-Instead we look in the 'O' tree, find the letters after the 'O' and afterwards the letters before the 'O'.
+That is, to find words that fit on the 'O' from 'LOT', we don't have to look for every word that has an 'O' in it, but instead look in the 'O' tree, find the letters after the 'O' and afterwards the letters before the 'O'.
-In the data structure, this turning point is marked with the ',' character.

-![gif 2](scrabble_method.gif)
+For this functionality I use a designated character (just a comma ','), that signifies that the end of the word is reached, but that there are still letters on the front if the word.

-This animation shows how 'MAYOTTE' is written from the data structure to the puzzle.
+The animation below shows how 'MAYOTTE' is written from the data structure to the puzzle.
 First OTTE is found from left to right.
 Then, after the turning character, we write 'YAM', right to left.

+![gif 2](scrabble_method.gif)

+This made looking for words that fit a certain square much easier.
-This does mean that a single word exists multiple times in the data structure (especially longer words), but with only 87 entries in the French department dictionary it wasn't an issue and it made looking for words a lot easier.
+However, this does mean that a single word exists multiple times in the data structure (especially longer words).
+For example, adding 'APPLE' to the tree means adding 'APPLE', 'APPL,E', 'APP,LE', 'AP,PLE' and 'A,PPLE'.
+But with only 87 entries in my French department dictionary it wasn't an issue.